 The College of Pharmacy of the City of New York (established 1829) entered into an affiliation agreement with Columbia in 1904.
+It was renamed the College of Pharmaceutical Sciences in 1966.
 The college closed in 1976.

 The DeLamar Institute of Public Health was established in 1922 and was renamed the School of Public Health (1945), the School of Public Health and Administrative Medicine (1945), and the Mailman School of Public Health (1998).